General and Specific Terms & Conditions

 “Tax Authority” – Federal Tax Authority.

-- To the extent that the goods or services provided under the Purchase Order are subject to VAT, the Purchase Order price agreed is exclusive of VAT, and the Supplier shall issue an invoice with the prevailing VAT rate as applicable (where appropriate the Supplier shall apply any VAT exemption or a zero rate which may be applicable).
-The Supplier agrees that the Purchase Order price is inclusive of: (i) VAT on supplies made to it by its subcontractors or vendors; and (ii) any taxes, duties and charges applicable to the Supplier or to the supply made under this Purchase Order in any jurisdiction, other than VAT.
+To the extent that the Works or Services provided under the Purchase Order are subject to VAT, the Purchase Order price agreed is exclusive of VAT, and the Supplier shall issue an invoice with the prevailing VAT rate as applicable (where appropriate the Supplier shall apply any VAT exemption or a zero rate which may be applicable).
+The Supplier agrees that the Purchase Order price is inclusive of: (i) VAT on supplies made to it by its subcontractors or vendors; and (ii) any taxes, duties, and charges applicable to the Supplier or to the supply made under this Purchase Order in any jurisdiction, other than VAT.

-- For the avoidance of doubt, it shall at all times remain the sole responsibility of the Supplier to:
+For the avoidance of doubt, it shall always remain the sole responsibility of the Supplier to: